+(2) A CRR Account Holder must be able to demonstrate to ERCOT’s reasonable satisfaction that it does not pose an “Unreasonable Credit Risk.”
+Unreasonable Credit Risk as used in Section 16, Registration and Qualification of Market Participants, is a risk posed to ERCOT or its Market Participants by an Entity’s participation in the ERCOT market that cannot be adequately mitigated by the Entity’s satisfaction of additional creditworthiness requirements.
+Indicators of Unreasonable Credit Risk may include, but are not limited to: past market manipulation or other finance-related violations, based upon a final adjudication in state or federal regulatory or legal proceedings; financial defaults in ERCOT or other energy markets; indications of imminent bankruptcy or insolvency; or a combination of current market and financial risk factors, such as low capitalization.

-(2) A CRR Account Holder shall promptly notify ERCOT of any change that materially affects the Entity’s ability to satisfy the criteria set forth above, and of any material change in the information provided by the CRR Account Holder to ERCOT that may adversely affect the financial security of ERCOT.
-If the CRR Account Holder fails to so notify ERCOT within one day after the change, then ERCOT may refuse to allow the CRR Account Holder to perform as a CRR Account Holder and may take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.
+(3) A CRR Account Holder shall promptly notify ERCOT of any material change that a reasonable examiner could deem material to the QSE’s ability to continue to meet the requirements set forth in paragraph (1) above, and any material change in the information provided by the CRR Account Holder to ERCOT that may adversely affect the financial security of ERCOT.
+If the CRR Account Holder fails to so notify ERCOT of the following within one Business Day after becoming aware of the change, then ERCOT may refuse to allow the CRR Account Holder to continue to perform as a CRR Account Holder and take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.